springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-03-content.md

 ## Automate deployment

-Earlier in this workshop you deployed an image manually to Kubernetes using `kubectl apply -k ...`.
+Earlier in this workshop you deployed an image manually to Kubernetes using `kubectl apply...`.

 One option to automate deployment would be to include this command in a shell script executed by an automation toolchain like Github Actions, Jenkins, and so on.